Founder & Artistic Director

 In 2015, Elizabeth started the project-based dance company Onelight which seeks to serve local artists, professionals, and audience members with work that will have a positive and lasting effect.
 To date, Onelight has raised and helped raise over $8,000 for organizations that serve their local communities with vital, life-changing services.
 Elizabeth also served as co-founder of Pinellas Dance Collective and BRIDGEfest, an organization and annual production that worked to connect dancers and professionals in the greater Tampa Bay area through teaching, class and performance opportunities.

 Elizabeth and her family moved to Chattanooga in the Spring of 2020.
-She currently teaches at Chattanooga Ballet and Mountain Arts Community Center.
 When not dancing Elizabeth loves being Mom to her little light, exploring Chattanooga with her husband and daughter and maintaining a small design company, Onelight Designs.
 With the opinion that it's never too late to start dancing, Elizabeth hopes to continue sharing the love of movement through classes, performance opportunities, and workshops in the Chattanooga area for dancers, students and patrons alike.